zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-insert.md

 ### Insert with related child entities (Include Graph)
 You want to insert entities but also automatically insert related child entities.

-- `IncludeGraph`: This option let you to automatically insert all entities part of the graph.
+- `IncludeGraph`: This option lets you to automatically insert all entities part of the graph.
-- `IncludeGraphBuilder`: This option let you customize how to insert entities for a specific type.
+- `IncludeGraphBuilder`: This option lets you customize how to insert entities for a specific type.

 ```csharp
 context.BulkInsert(invoices, options => options.IncludeGraph = true);